apache/arrow-site/_posts/2026-03-10-arrow-2025-highlights.md

 Moving some implementations out of the main repository (apache/arrow on GitHub) helped with easier releases and maintenance of the main repository and also of separate language implementations.
-The current arrow repo now holds the format specification, C++ implementation together with all the bindings to it (Python, R, Ruby and C GLib).
+The current apache/arrow repo now holds the format specification, C++ implementation together with all the bindings to it (Python, R, Ruby and C GLib).
 Other languages now live in their own apache repos namely [apache/arrow-java](https://github.com/apache/arrow-java),